Poplicola

 Continue reading...

 If you’re one of the four-or-so frequent readers of this here blog, chances are you also occasionally check out the New York Times op-ed page.
 You may even know the names: Thomas “Friedman’s Just Another Word For Nothing Left to Lose” Friedman, Gail “The Colander” Collins, Nicholas “The Dark Crystal” Kristof, &c.
 This is a daily feature dedicated to these folks: one line that is either awesome, funny, insightful, intelligent, ridiculous, or utterly divorced from reality.
-I hope you enjoy.
-Today’s is from Paul “The Little Professor” Krugman, who in his column “The Angry Rich,” highlights the...
+Today’s is from Gail “The Colander” Collins, who in her column “Waiting for Somebody,” writes: I’m still haunted by a debate...

 Continue reading...